warpwire/plugin-sakai/README.md

 1. Extract contents of `plugin/` folder into the root folder of the Sakai installation location.
 This will put the plugin files in the appropriate locations.

 1. Modify `<sakai-installation-location>/webapps/library/editor/ckextraplugins/warpwirecontentitem/plugin.js` to change the variable `studentContributionUri` to contain the domain of your instance.
+(Note: be sure to include the https:// prefix for the domain)

 1. Locate the `<sakai-installation-location>/webapps/sakai-portal-render-engine-impl/vm/<skin>/site.vm` file in your Sakai instance, where `<skin>` is the current skin in use for Sakai.
 In the default Sakai installation, this is the 'morpheus' skin.
 Within the `site.vm` file,